Tusharsantoki1/PF/README.md

-# Portfolio Website - Tusharsnaotki
+# Portfolio Website - Tusharsantoki

 This portfolio website showcases the work, education, projects, and contact information of Tushar santoki, a Computer Engineering student and web developer.